Train models with any machine learning frameworks

 8. Update the main method

-Update the main to which calls the functions you have just created.
+Update the main to call the functions you have just created.

 9. Using Viam APIs in a training script